qvest-digital/socialwall-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.

 ## Next Steps
-For an easier deployment process of the SocialWall we are working towards combining the frontend and backend parts into single project.
+For an easier deployment process of the SocialWall we are working towards combining the frontend and backend parts into a single project.
 Because of this, both repositories will become deprecated in the near future.

 ## Development server